jhowkNx/Heist-Control-V3/README.md

  * Translation support
      - Translations can be done easily with our method
  * More Missions?
-ut multiple missions in one place?
-Yes, we brought that too, including the new DaX missions!**
+      - More missions for you to play with yours friends, all in one place

-**We have totally improved how presets are chosen, as well as opting to allow you to play it with its "original" payout values**
+ * We have totally improved how presets are chosen, as well as opting to allow you to play it with its "original" payout values
-Some old features like **Cooldown Reminder** and the **Heist Inspector** are back even better.
+ * Some old features like **Cooldown Reminder** and the **Heist Inspector** are back even better.

-And many other features have been improved for navigation within the script!
+ * Many other features have been improved for navigation within the script!

 I appreciate the support of all the users who have used this script since when it was just a "stats editor" in December 2019, the year I created this script.